+Are you interested in living on a sailboat?
 Back in August, I published Living In A 200 Square Foot Tiny House – Could You Do It?
 At the end, I asked if anyone was interested in taking part in an interview about their tiny home.
 Well, guest what?
-Someone said yes and today she is going to share how she does living on a sailboat!
+Someone said yes and today she is going to share how she is living on a sailboat!

 I was able to interview the amazing Melody at Saving To Sail.
 She lives on a 175 square foot “tiny home” sailboat with her significant other and their 50 pound dog.
 It’s definitely a great read about living on a sailboat.
 Enjoy!

 Hi, my name is Melody and I live on a sailboat.